enesbasbug/enesbasbug/README.md

 I'm an MSc Artificial Intelligence student in London.

-I cannot share my assignments due to the **policy** my uni has; however, these are the ones I've done during my master's degree.
+I cannot share my coursework/assignments due to the **policy** my uni has; however, these are the ones I've done during my master's degree.

 **Semester-1**
 - **Machine Learning**: